daniel a rios

 About Me

-My career started in the Book Production Department at Simon and Schuster in New York, winding through Catalogue Production at Christie's and Business Intelligence for Veer and Corbis in Berlin.
+My pre-programmer career started in the Book Production Department at Simon and Schuster in New York, winding through Catalogue Production at Christie's and Business Intelligence for Veer and Corbis in Berlin.
 At every job, I've been interested in Data and Programs, and have served as the de facto IT person in my department.

-What I've worked on so far:
+What I've worked on:

 Open Source: